capnajax/args-and-envs/README.md

 Command line and environment variable parser for all node apps.

+This package was specifically written for the needs of Kubernetes-hosted applications.
+On Kubernetes, it isn't always easy setting a command line option, especially if the value of said command line option needs to come from a secret.
+This allows you to provide environment variable substitutes for command line options, and treats them as equivalents.

 ## Installation

 ```shell
 npm install --save ags-and-envs
 ```

 ## Usage